Monster Baby: Live!

 Early bird payment will be refundable (minus $25 processing charge) before the early bird cutoff date.
 After that date, payment will be refundable (again minus a $25 processing charge) only if the workshop is full and you or we are able to find a replacement.
 Please note: you can earn a $50 credit for yourself for each person you refer who attends the workshop.∧

 *Please note: 3 Units of graduate-level professional development credit are available for this program through Courses4Teachers in conjunction with the University of Pacific for $93 per unit.
+2 PDEU (CEU) equivalents for psychologists and therapists may also be available for $100.
 Feel free to contact us for more information.

 I already find myself craving more.
 You have opened the door to adventure. –Cathy Z.